Reef Fish Management Plans

-This Framework Actions sets 2013 quotas for commercial and recreational harvest of red snapper in the Gulf of Mexico consistent with the red snapper rebuilding plan.
-The document was approved by the Council and is currently under review by NMPS/Department of Commerce.
+This Framework Action increases the 2013 quotas for commercial and recreational harvest of red snapper in the Gulf of Mexico and sets the timing for a supplemental recreational fishing season for red snapper.

 Amendment 38 was implemented March 1, 2013 and revises the post-season recreational accountability measure that reduces the length of the recreational season for all shallow-water grouper in the year following a year in which the annual catch limit (ACL) for gag or red grouper is exceeded.
 The modified accountability measure reduces the recreational season of only the species for which the ACL was exceeded.